E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 The output confirmed that:

 - Guest-to-HR traffic matched the standard ACL deny entry
+- HTTP traffic matched the appropriate TCP port 80 permit entries
-- HTTP and HTTPS traffic matched the correct TCP permit entries
+- HR and IT HTTPS traffic matched the TCP port 443 permit entries
 - IT FTP traffic matched the TCP port 21 permit entry
-- Unauthorized traffic matched the broader deny entries
+- Unauthorized server traffic matched the broader deny entries
-- Unrelated traffic matched the final permit entry
+- Unrelated routed traffic matched the final permit entry

 The counters provide direct evidence that the tested traffic was processed by the expected ACL rules.